Challenges in Binary Pulsar Timing Detection of Dark Matter Subhalos: Timing Residual analysis

-\textit{Timing Residual analysis---} Motivated by the stringent theoretical limit in Eq.~\eqref{eq:plimit}, we reanalyze the observational data~\cite{2025PhRvD.111j3036D} by computing the residual orbital period derivative $\dot{P}{\rm res}$ for the six neighboring binary pulsar pairs in Table~\ref{tab:residuals_sigma}.
-This residual isolates the contribution of unseen perturbers can be written as:
+Motivated by the stringent theoretical limit in Eq.~\eqref{eq:plimit}, we reanalyze the observational data~\citep{2025PhRvD.111j3036D} by computing the residual orbital period derivative $\dot{P}{\rm res}$ for the six neighboring binary pulsar pairs in Table~\ref{tab:residuals_sigma}.
+This residual isolates the contribution of unseen perturbers can be written as

 Under a smooth Galactic model and in the absence of external perturbers, $\dot{P}_{\rm res}$ is expected to be zero.